/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 Excess spread and triggers: As illustrated below, the expected yield or return of the underlying asset pool usually exceeds the average yield of the issued ABS debt.

 In the normal course, excess spread cash flow goes to the SPV’s equity investors.
-However, in the event of deterioration in the quality and/or quantity of the underlying loan pool, the CLO may breach a “trigger.”
-A breached trigger will require that excess spread be diverted away from the equity investors to either repay principal of the CLO’s most senior tranche or to purchase additional collateral.
+However, in the event of deterioration in the quality and/or quantity of the underlying loan pool, ABS may breach a “trigger.”
+In CLOs, for example, a breached trigger will require that excess spread be diverted away from the equity investors to either repay principal of the CLO’s most senior tranche or to purchase additional collateral.
 If pool performance deteriorates further, triggers may also require that interest be diverted away from junior debt tranches to repay the senior-most tranche.
 As such, excess spread serves as a cushion for debt investors.
 It is important to note that not all types of securitizations have excess spread.

 Anatomy of a Securitization

 ABS may seem complex, but many embedded features are intended to act as investor protections.
-In this example, $3.87 in interest income that is generated by the underlying asset pool pays $0.45 in SPV fees and $1.91 in interest expense to CLO debt holders.
-The use of excess spread is determined by trigger breaches.
+In this example, $8.80 in interest income that is generated by the underlying asset pool pays $0.45 in SPV fees and $6.35 in interest expense to CLO debt holders.
+The use of the remaining $2.00 excess spread is determined by trigger status.

 Anatomy of a Securitization